deciduously/hunt-the-wumpus/post.md

 Controls
 exits: 2, 5, 8

-Just what we asked for!
+Gross, but just what we asked for!
 Before we get too far into the logic, let's give ourselves something resembling a layout.
 This is just going to be a skeleton - I'm no CSS guru.
-Feel free to make this whatever you like, this should just get you started.
+Feel free to make this whatever you like, this should be enough to get you started.

 Replace `scss/hunt.scss` with the following: